SNIC: Synthesized Noisy Images using Calibration: Related Work

 \subsubsection{Calibration and Dark Current}

 Modeling noise accurately using a Poisson-Gaussian formulation requires careful calibration (described in Methods).
-In 1994, {[}4{]} discusses calibrating a CCD using a gray card, as well as extracting Fixed Pattern Noise by shifting both the light source and gray card.
-In our calibrations, we confirmed the finding by {[}1{]} that fixed pattern noise is not a relevant component in modern CMOS sensors.
-Thus, our method for calibration deviates somewhat from {[}4{]} and includes a tuning portion using real noisy validation images at a range of ISO levels.
+Healey and Kondepudy~\cite{Healey} discuss calibrating a CCD using a gray card, as well as extracting Fixed Pattern Noise by shifting both the light source and gray card.
+In our calibrations, we confirmed the finding by Zhang \etal~\cite{Zhang} that fixed pattern noise is not a relevant component in modern CMOS sensors.
+Thus, our method for calibration deviates somewhat from Healey and Kondepudy\cite{Healey} and includes a tuning portion using real noisy images at a range of ISO levels.

-The signal-independent part of noise appears in all images from a given sensor, even completely dark ones (e.g., with a lens cap on).
-Any electronics component can produce noise {[}1{]}; as a result, it is extremely difficult, if not impossible, to fully characterize and model this noise physically.
-From {[}1{]} is the complete formulation for a digital image D: where \(K_a\) and \(K_d\) are the analog and digital gains, \(N_1\) includes noise affected by analog gain, \(N_2\) includes thermal and column fixed pattern noise that takes place after the analog gain step, and \(N_q\) is quantization noise when converting analog values to digital ones.
+The signal-independent part of noise appears in all images from a given sensor, even completely dark images (\eg with a lens cap on).
+Any electronics component can produce noise \cite{Zhang}; as a result, it is extremely difficult, if not impossible, to fully characterize and model this noise physically.
+Zhang \etal~\cite{Zhang} provided the complete formulation for a digital image $D$: where $I$ is the incident light signal, $N_p$ is photon shot noise as defined above, \(K_a\) and \(K_d\) represent the analog and digital gains, \(N_1\) includes noise affected by analog gain, \(N_2\) includes thermal and column fixed pattern noise that takes place after the analog gain step, and \(N_q\) is quantization noise when converting analog values to digital ones.